Anzhelika007/Courses/InterviewCoreJS/interview-basic-coreJS.md

 #### 07 ECMAScript Intermediate

-- Function default parameters.
+- Function default parameters.+
-- Using spread operator for function arguments.
+- Using spread operator for function arguments.+
-- Comparing `arguments` and `rest parameters`.
+- Comparing `arguments` and `rest parameters`.+
-- Array concatenation with spread operator.
+- Array concatenation with spread operator.+
-- Destructuring assignments for variables and function arguments.
+- Destructuring assignments for variables and function arguments.+
-- `for..of` loop (optional).
+- `for..of` loop (optional).+

 #### 08 Objects Built-in Methods